NCAS-CMS/cms-website/pages/puma2.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-{% include alert info="These are draft instructions and are subject to change." %}
+{% include alert info="PUMA2 is a new service.
+Please contact the helpdesk if you have any issues." %}

 ## The PUMA service